 This easy crockpot corn casserole recipe is cheesy and perfect vegetarian side dish at Thanksgiving or Christmas!
 Moist sweet Jiffy corn pudding dish you’ll love.

 This easy crockpot corn casserole recipe is always a Thanksgiving and Christmas side dish hit.
 It’s actually so good I make it throughout the year.
 Leftovers are amazing too! 😉 It’s one of our favorite side dish crockpot recipes here on The Typical Mom blog for sure. (originally published 8/17, affiliate links present)

 Each holiday I make this cream corn casserole recipe but this year I wanted to figure out how much time it would take in my slow cooker and Instant Pot as well.
-I also wanted to make a smaller batch because we don’t always need a side dish that feeds 10, and this easy crockpot corn casserole recipe works great for about 5 or 6 people.
-That means I can make it throughout the year and not have to wait until Thanksgiving! 😉 It’s one of our favorite side dish crockpot recipes.

 Here are a few things you’ll need to make this easy crockpot corn casserole recipe that you might not already have: